How will the IR35 Off-Payroll Reforms affect your Business?

 All business assets will be realised and the funds used to pay outstanding creditors before the surplus is distributed to shareholders as capital.

 MVL is a tax-efficient, cost-effective means of liquidating a limited company, with the remaining funds distributed as capital rather than dividends.
-Shareholders eligible for Entrepreneurs’ Relief will benefit from a reduced capital gains tax rate of 10 %.
+Shareholders eligible for Business Asset Disposal Relief (formerly Entrepreneurs’ Relief) will benefit from a reduced capital gains tax rate of 10%.

 Before Closing your limited company